IamEzio/IamEzio/README.md

 - 💼 Software Engineer at Oracle
 - 🛠️ I work with backend systems & AI Integrations
 - ⚡ Still enjoy solving problems a bit too much
-- 🤝 Open to interesting ideas, or any interesting stuff in general
+- 🤝 Open to ideas, or any interesting stuff in general

 ---